yuki04160/NLP-TBBT-Episode-Plot-Descriptions/README.md

 # NLP - TBBT Episode Plot Descriptions
-To analyze The Big Bang Theory episode plot descriptions, I cleaned and preprocessed text data, and conducted some basic text mining in R using data.world datasets - [Big Bang Theory Information](https://data.world/priyankad0993/big-band-theory-information).
+To analyze The Big Bang Theory episode plot descriptions, I cleaned and preprocessed text data, and conducted text mining and NLP in R using data.world datasets - [Big Bang Theory Information](https://data.world/priyankad0993/big-band-theory-information).
 ## Introduction
 Text mining is the process of transforming unstructured text data into a structured format and deriving high-quality information from unstructured data.